MaRNEW/Output_Documents/6077_mail_discussion.md

 ## MaRNEW Mail Discussion: Open Research Issues in Internet Congestion Control
 Over the course of the [MaRNEW](https://iab.org/workshops/marnew) Workshop there was a discussion on the [MaRNEW Mailing List](mailto:marnew@iab.org) about internet congestion control, sharing of data and new possible solutions.

-Many basic approaches in CC related to RTT or loss are skewed by radio network characteristics and start to break down

 ### RFC 6077: Open Research Issues in Internet Congestion Control [RFC6077]
 The document describes some of the open problems in Internet congestion control that are known today.
 This includes several new challenges that are becoming important as the network grows, as well as some issues that have been known for many years.
 These challenges are generally considered to be open research topics that may require more study or application of innovative techniques before Internet-scale solutions can be confidently engineered and deployed.